 A conceptual design of Ralston’s Hinge project, with 72nd Street in the foreground.
-Ralston Arena is at upper right.
-The green space at center, dubbed Gateway Park, would be between Ralston’s Main and Burlington Streets.
+The Ralston Arena is at upper right.
+The green space at center is part of the city’s plan to encourage people to walk from the arena area to downtown.
+The city’s master plan also calls for modern urban housing.

 Omahans have no shortage of fun, trendy districts in which to shop, live, dine and luxuriate.